truecode112/tensorprox/README.md

 # Core Conceptual Design

+Tensorprox redefines distributed DDoS mitigation by simulating complex network environments and evaluating miner performance in high-stress scenarios.
 The subnet operates on a unique distributed network architecture where:
 - **Validators** challenge miners by simulating real-world DDoS scenarios
 - **Miners** provide DDoS protection services
 - Performance is evaluated through comprehensive **traffic analysis**

-Tensorprox employs a novel architectural design to build a robust and adaptable DDoS mitigation system.
-This design strategically positions key components to ensure comprehensive protection of the target server, referred to as the "King."
+It employs a novel architectural design to build a robust and adaptable mitigation system.
+This design strategically positions key components to ensure comprehensive protection of the target server, referred to as the "King".

 **King**: It represents the target server requiring protection.

-**Attacker & Benign**: These are traffic generator machines simulating real-world network conditions.
-"Attacker" generates malicious traffic, mimicking DDoS attacks, while "Benign" generates legitimate traffic.
+**Traffic generators**: These machines (tgens) generate a blend of traffic, dynamically configured per round to simulate varying network conditions, including DDoS spikes and legitimate traffic flows.

 **Moat**: It is run by miners and acts as a routing firewall.
 The Moat leverages Advanced Forwarding eXpress Data Path (AF_XDP) for high-performance packet processing.

-The system works by positioning the Moat strategically between the traffic generators (Attacker and Benign) and the King.
+The system works by positioning the Moat strategically between the traffic generators and the King.
 All traffic must pass through the Moat, which analyzes and filters it based on pre-defined rules and dynamically learned patterns.

 ![Tensorprox Architecture](./assets/tensorprox-architecture.svg)

-**Note**: For scalability reasons, access to the Attacker, Benign, and King machines must be provided by the miner to the validator via SSH connections.
+**Note**: For scalability reasons, access to the tgen machines and King machines must be provided by the miner to the validator via SSH connections.

+# Scalable and Balanced Network Growth

+Tensorprox enables progressive scalability through competitive bandwidth handling, allowing miners to gradually increase the number of tgen machines over time.
+This design incentivizes miners to process higher volumes of network traffic (see Reward Mechanism), promoting scale and performance.
+To prevent abuse and ensure quality, the multi-factor reward function balances throughput with traffic filtering accuracy and latency efficiency.
+Miners must maintain a high mitigation ratio and low response times to benefit from additional tgen deployments, fostering a natural equilibrium between scale and effectiveness.

 # Validation Round Lifecycle